dgcamacho/so2021/README.md

 email address.
 This ensures that you will get credit for your submissions.

 ## Project Name
-Please form groups of up to three members and exchange contact details so you can find each other on GitLab.
+Please form groups of up to two members and exchange contact details so you can find each other on GitLab.
 One of you should create a *private* (!) project, and invite the rest of the group.
-The name of your project is `scprog-Name1Name2Name3`, where `Name1` is the last name of the first student, `Name2` that of the second student, and so on.
+The name of your project is `scprog-Name1Name2`, where `Name1` is the last name of the first student, `Name2` that of the second student.
 These names should be sorted alphabetically.
 If your lineup changes for any reason during the course of the semester, please create a new project that reflects this and inform your tutors.